lbonaldo/Test_CI/docs/source/user_guide.rst

 --------------------
 This manual:

-* \C. Farid, H. Luo, A. Gunawan, A. Pascale, and E. Larson, "EnergyPATHWAYS Model User Guide, Revision 1," Andlinger Center for Energy and the Environment, Princeton University, August 1, 2024. (:download:`pdf <../EnergyPATHWAYS_User_Guide_August_2024.pdf>`)
+* \C. Farid, H. Luo, A. Gunawan, A. Pascale, and E. Larson, "EnergyPATHWAYS Model User Guide, Revision 1," Andlinger Center for Energy and the Environment, Princeton University, August 1, 2024. (:download:`User Guide <_static/user_guide.pdf>`)

 Test EP database for Australia: